-Citizens for Modern Transit and AARP in St. Louis announced that the MetroBus stop located at 13th St. and Gravois Ave. near Soulard in the City of St. Louis was selected as the site for the next "Transit Stop Transformation Project" in January 2024.

-The MetroBus stop at 13th St. and Gravois Ave. was selected out of 44 nominations received through the "Build a Better Bus Campaign" launched in early October 2023, inviting people from around the region to nominate a bus stop within the St. Louis City limits for revitalization.
-A selection committee featuring representatives from Citizens for Modern Transit, Commerce Bank, AARP in St. Lous, the City of St. Louis, and St. Louis REALTORS® chose the MetroBus stop based on various metrics that included assessment of the space and the availability of community partners that could help bring the transformation to life.
+Citizens for Modern Transit and AARP in St. Louis completed the MetroBus stop transformation located at 13th St. and Gravois Ave. near Soulard in the City of St. Louis in March 2025.
+This site was selected in January 2024 out of 44 nominations received through the "Build a Better Bus Campaign" launched in early October 2023, inviting people from around the region to nominate a bus stop within the St. Louis City limits for revitalization.
+A selection committee featuring representatives from Citizens for Modern Transit, AARP in St. Louis, the City of St. Louis, and St. Louis REALTORS® chose the MetroBus stop based on various metrics that included assessment of the space and the availability of community partners that could help bring the transformation to life.